-- The command line
+- The Sitecore configuration files.

-- The Sitecore configuration files
+- The ASPNETCORE environment variables.

-- The Sitecore environment variables
+- The Sitecore environment variables.

-- The ASPNETCORE environment variables
+- The command line.

 The configuration values are loaded in the above order, where the values at the command line supersede the others.

 The command does not support any specific options or arguments, except from help and version.
 However, it does allow the passing of key-value pairs to allow starting the application with different configurations.